Skip to content

 How do I make mid-stream changes?

-Use /feature-edit feature-id "description of change" to incorporate discoveries or corrections during the build phase.
+Use /feature-edit feature-id "description of change" to incorporate discoveries or corrections during implementation.
 This updates the relevant documentation and tasks.